Big Bad John: Sequels

 In October 1961, Dottie West recorded a sequel called "My Big John".
 This song is told from the point of view of the "Cajun Queen" that drove John away – her search for him, then discovering about his death.

 Its 1962 sequel "The Cajun Queen" (written and performed by Dean), describes the arrival of "Queenie", Big John's Cajun Queen, who rescues John from the mine and marries him.
 Eventually, they have "110 grandchildren".
 This song's events are more exaggerated than the first, extending the story into the realm of tall tales.
+Queenie revives Big John by kissing his "cold blue lips, he started breathing," seemingly raising him from the dead.
+It may be seen as either an immediate sequel to the "My Big John" or a contradictory since John is rescued.

 In June 1962, the story concludes with the arrival of "Little Bitty Big John", the flip side to "Steel Men" on Columbia 4-42483, learning about his father's act of heroism.
+This contradicts the previous sequel, "The Cajun Queen", since Big John's son has never met his father and the ending suggests he died in the mine and was never rescued or revived.

 Reception

 In the US, "Big Bad John" spent five weeks at number 1 on the pop chart, two weeks on the country chart, and nine weeks on the Easy Listening chart.
 It was also a number 2 hit in the United Kingdom.

 The song received a Grammy nomination for Record of the Year, while Dean's performance earned him a nomination for Best Male Solo Vocal Performance, and Dean won Grammy Award for Best Country & Western Recording.

 Dean's LP Big Bad John and Other Fabulous Songs and Tales, where the song first appeared, reached number 23 in the pop charts.
 It was the B-side of "I Won't Go Huntin' with You Jake", but it ended up becoming much more popular than the latter.

 The song frequently ranks as one of the best country songs of the 1960s, and of all time.

+Nikki Sixx, of Mötley Crüe, has stated that "Big Bad John" was one of the songs he heard growing up that influenced him the most, along with "Helter Skelter" by the Beatles.

 "Big Bad John" was translated into Hebrew by Israeli lyricist Ehud Manor, under the title "John Biryon" (lit.
 "Strongman John"), as part of the 1982 Israeli television show "Red River Valley" dedicated to Manor's translations of famous country songs.
 Performed by Israeli singer and radio personality Dory Ben Ze'ev, it became a hit in Israel.